facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ## Controls
-* See on-screen help text for keyboard and mouse controls
+* See on-screen help text for common keyboard and mouse controls
+* `N` to toggle navmesh visualization in the debug third-person view (`--debug-third-person-width`)

 ## Debugging visual sensors